| Soil Formation - IntroductionAll soils initially come from rocks, this is termed the ‘parent

 soil, or great distances away if wind, water or glaciers have transported

+the soil.
 In addition to the soil parent material, soil formation is also

 dependent upon other prevailing processes affecting soil formation.